Introduction to Writing Plugins

 Location of any static assets to be served via the webserver.

-Assets located in this directory will be available via the webserver at /unmanic/panel/{plugin ID}/static/(.*)
+Assets located in this directory will be available via the webserver at /unmanic/panel/{plugin ID}/static/(.*).

 Plugin Module

-file is a stand-alone Python module.
+The plugin.py file is a stand-alone Python module.
 From this module you may import other

 modules as you see fit.
 There is no limitation on what may be executed within the